Nithika14/student-task-tacker/README.md

-# student-task-tacker
-Student Task Tracker  Student Task Tracker is a simple full-stack web application that allows students to manage their academic tasks effectively.
-Users can add and view tasks in real-time using a clean and responsive interface
-# 🎓 Student Task Tracker

 **Student Task Tracker** is a simple full-stack web application designed to help students manage their academic tasks efficiently.
 It allows users to add and view tasks in real time through a clean and responsive interface.

 ---